nikolak/RESTool/README.rst

 Linux
 -----

-There is no binary provided for linux but the only requirements are python 2.7 and pyqt, both of which are available in most distro repos.
+There is no binary provided for linux but the only requirements are Python 2.7 and pyqt, both of which are available in most distro repos.
 You can run the application, after installing pyqt, by simply downloading the source and running `RESTool_main.py` from your command line.